 Drugs are not the savior nor the enemy.

-Although drugs are by far the most common solution, they have pros and cons, and they rarely deliver recovery by themselves.
+Although drugs are by far the most common solution, they rarely deliver recovery by themselves.
 Some people find them crucial to their independence.
 Others find them intolerable.
 The good news is that there is a new paradigm in mental health that offers many additional evidence-based options.